 Here is one of me in a Traditional Thai pose, no finger pointing or two fingered salutes to be seen anywhere.

-Continue reading as the speed boat left Koh Chang and set off for Koh Kood.
+Continue reading about this Bangkok to Koh Kood adventure as the speed boat departed Koh Chang and set off for Koh Kood.